skyzo-sa/ePortfolio/README.md

 </div>

 ## Projects
-- Setting up Windows AD & Azure AD environment
+- <a href="https://github.com/Skyzo-hub/Setting-up-Windows-AD-Azure-AD-environment/tree/main">Setting up Windows AD & Azure AD environment</a>
 - Building and configuring a Firewall in Linux
 - Setting up and securing a Web Server
 - Network Scanning and Mapping with Nmap